Axway/amplify-central/content/en/docs/amplify_relnotes/archive/_index.md

 **What's new**:

-* Platform administrators can define the marketplace sub-domain from the *Marketplace Settings* page
+* Platform administrators can define the Marketplace sub-domain from the *Marketplace Settings* page
 * Platform administrators can change the look and feel of their Marketplace from the *Marketplace Appearance* page
 * Marketplace is available in public mode